7th August 2019

 Return to NSO

 While Souths have enjoyed a return to all venues as a reserve grade stand alone outfit.
 The return to North Sydney Oval as the opposition team had a special meaning as the team returned to play against the team they played as for the last 10 years.
-And the game proved to be another close one with a Taafe field goal once again winning the game.
+And the game proved to be another close one with a Taaffe field goal once again winning the game.

 Another week another player returns from injury.
 This time it was halfback Dean Hawkins who broke his colar bone against Wentworthville when making a try saving tackle.
 Still very young he will find his feet back U20s for a few weeks.